-- 3.1.1 An acceleration based sled rig is to be used along with a 'body in white' (BIW) of the car model being assessed. - 3.1.2 The BIW shall be mounted with the centreline at $75^{\circ} \pm 3^{\circ}$ towards the direction of travel. - 3.1.3 A BIW that is of a pre-production state will be accepted provided that it is shown to be representative of series production and that any differences have no influence on the far side assessment. - 3.1.4 All features which may influence occupant kinematics and protection must be installed in the BIW. - 3.1.5 The BIW may be from either a right or left hand drive vehicle. - 3.1.6 For the purpose of this assessment, the 'far side occupant' is on the driver's side of the vehicle which is also the non struck side.
-The struck side is the passenger's side of the vehicle. - 3.1.7 One WorldSID 50th male dummy will be seated on the far side of the vehicle. - 3.1.8 The assessment shall be performed on the specification of equipment fitted to the best selling variant.
-This includes, but is not limited to, the transmission, front seats, restraints and interior trim/centre console. - 3.1.9 The seats of the best selling variant (as per AE-MDB and pole impacts) will be used in the BIW. - 3.2 Body preparation - 3.2.1 The bodyshell shall be mounted on the sled such that there will be no permanent deformation of the body or its mounts during the tests. - 3.2.2 Struck side intrusion will not be replicated on the BIW. - 3.2.3 Driver and/or passenger doors will not be required. - 3.2.4 Structures forwards of the A-pillar and windscreen cowl and rearward of the B-pillar may be removed from the BIW as long as the stability is not compromised - 3.2.5 Reinforcement of the BIW is recommended but not required provided the BIW is sufficiently stable.
+- 3.1.1 An acceleration based sled rig is to be used along with a 'body in white' (BIW) of the car model being assessed. - 3.1.2 Deceleration sleds will be permitted provided that clear evidence showing that the dummy remains in the initial position is given. - 3.1.3 The BIW shall be mounted with the centreline at $75^{\circ} \pm 3^{\circ}$ towards the direction of travel. - 3.1.4 A BIW that is of a pre-production state will be accepted provided that it is shown to be representative of series production and that any differences have no influence on the far side assessment. - 3.1.5 All features which may influence occupant kinematics and protection must be installed in the BIW. - 3.1.6 The BIW may be from either a right or left hand drive vehicle. - 3.1.7 For the purpose of this assessment, the 'far side occupant' is on the driver's side of the vehicle which is also the non struck side.
+The struck side is the passenger's side of the vehicle. - 3.1.8 One WorldSID 50th male dummy will be seated on the far side of the vehicle. - 3.1.9 The assessment shall be performed on the specification of equipment fitted to the best selling variant.
+This includes, but is not limited to, the transmission, front seats, restraints and interior trim/centre console. - 3.1.10 The seats of the best selling variant (as per AE-MDB and pole impacts) will be used in the BIW. - 3.2 Body preparation - 3.2.1 The bodyshell shall be mounted on the sled such that there will be no permanent deformation of the body or its mounts during the tests. - 3.2.2 Struck side intrusion will not be replicated on the BIW. - 3.2.3 Driver and/or passenger doors will not be required. - 3.2.4 Structures forwards of the A-pillar and windscreen cowl and rearward of the Bpillar may be removed from the BIW as long as the stability is not compromised - 3.2.5 Reinforcement of the BIW is recommended but not required provided the BIW is sufficiently stable.
 The following areas are suggested:

-B-pillar Seatbelt mountings ("D"-loop & Retractor) Driver's seat plinth Windscreen and roof
+Pillars and cross members Seatbelt mountings (D-loop & Retractor) Driver's seat plinth Roof

 3.2.6 To ensure a clear view on dummy kinematics, vehicles with removable roofs, panels or movable sunshine roofs shall be tested without the roof or with them in the open position.
+The windscreen shall be removed and sufficient reinforcement around the frame/periphery is provided.